 The Importance of Gut Health

-When discovering the importance of gut health, it's vital to understand everything.
-From the gut-brain connection directly influencing your mental health to the gut microbiome, with about 200 different species of microorganisms impacting your gut, your entire body is impacted when your gut is unhealthy.
+When uncovering the importance of gut health, it's vital to understand everything.
+From the gut-brain connection directly influencing your mental health to the gut microbiome, with about 200 different species of microorganisms, your entire body is impacted when your gut is unhealthy.

 My gut-healing journey started in 2022.
 I did two food sensitivity tests that said I was sensitive to 66 food items.
 Many people have concerns about food sensitivity tests because some claim they pick up on foods you consume most often.
 This was not my experience.

 Of course, after months of planning, I started (and completed) a 66-food elimination diet and found I only had sensitivities to a handful of foods that I frequently consumed.
-I used my elimination diet to focus on healing my gut.
+I used an elimination diet to focus on healing my gut.
 I noticed a drastic difference in my overall health and felt amazing.
-Interestingly, after focusing on my gut health, I was no longer sensitive to some of the foods I was originally sensitive to.
+Interestingly, after focusing on improving gut health, when I retested for sensitivities, I was no longer sensitive to most of the foods originally on my list.

 At the end of this blog, I will discuss the beginner, intermediate, and advanced steps that can be taken to positively influence gut health.
 When preparing to heal your gut, I highly recommend taking a food sensitivity test through companies like Check My Body Health (includes gut health analysis) or EverlyWell and executing an elimination diet to ensure you do what’s best for your body.
 Now, for the moment you’ve been waiting for – gut health.

-We've all heard of gut health, followed by terms like "leaky gut" and "elimination diet," but we often don't understand their importance.
+We’ve all heard of gut health, followed by terms like “leaky gut” and “elimination diet,” but we often don’t understand their importance.
 Gut health is the foundation of health.
 We have the gut-brain connection, which directly influences your mental health, associating anxiety with stomach problems and vice versa (1).
-Then you have overall gut health, or the "gut microbiome," with about 200 different species of microorganisms like bacteria, viruses, and fungi living in your gut (2).
+Then you have overall gut health, or the “gut microbiome.”
+The gut microbiome is a distinct ecosystem characterized by good and bad bacteria, viruses, fungi, and parasites (2).
+These organisms live in harmony until something comes along and unbalances them.

 Gut health is an important topic because poor gut health is linked to several health concerns, including: